PHPMailer/PHPMailer/README.md

 ## License

-This software is licenced under the [LGPL](http://www.gnu.org/licenses/lgpl-2.1.html).
+This software is licenced under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html).
 Please read LICENSE for information on the software availability and distribution.

 ## Installation